+A sustainable seafood industry relies on well-functioning and transparent processes all the way from broodstock or harvesting until the fish reaches the end consumer.
 As a large, integrated seafood company, we are uniquely placed to contribute to the sustainable development of the seafood value chain.
-A sustainable seafood industry relies on wellfunctioning and transparent processes all the way from broodstock or harvesting until the fish reaches the end consumer.
 By setting high sustainability standards, both with regards to environmental footprint and social impact, creating incentives and supporting our subsidiaries and cooperating with our suppliers, we can improve the overall footprint of the seafood industry.

 Our goal is to combine sound business operations with a responsibility for the society and environment around us across the seafood value chain.
 Our advantage is that we take part in almost all elements of the seafood value chain.
-We are well-positioned to influence our value chain participants, both with respect to social and environmental standards, as well as innovation for more sustainable solutions.
+We are well- positioned to influence our value chain participants, both with respect to social and environmental standards, as well as innovation for more sustainable solutions.
 We set strict ethical and environmental requirements for ourselves as well as for our suppliers and subcontractors.
-Examples of our principles and how we work towards creating an integrated and sustainable value chain include
+Examples of our principles and how we work towards creating an integrated and sustainable value chain include:

-- Our Code of Conduct requires an assessment of all business partners, both in Norway and internationally, with which Austevoll Seafood enters into agreements.
+- > Our Code of Conduct requires an assessment of all business partners, both in Norway and internationally, with which Austevoll Seafood enters into agreements.
 Our suppliers and subcontractors must adhere to the laws of their respective countries and act in accordance with our subsidiaries' quality system, standards and routines.
-If deviations are identified, measures must be taken to improve the conditions. - · Employees who work with independent third parties such as suppliers, consultants, advisors, agents, must familiarise themselves with our company's ethical guidelines and ensure that the third parties agree to comply with relevant sections of the ethical guidelines.
+If deviations are identified, measures must be taken to improve the conditions. - > Employees who work with independent third parties such as suppliers, consultants, advisors, agents, must familiarise themselves with our company's ethical guidelines and ensure that the third parties agree to comply with relevant sections of the ethical guidelines.
 If nonconformities occur, measures must be taken to ensure that they comply with the guidelines, and if the third party demonstrates an inability to comply with Austevoll Seafood's ethical guidelines, the collaboration must be terminated.

-- We actively encourage our business partners to, as a minimum, offer employees terms and conditions that meet local minimum requirements with respect to ethics and anticorruption.
+- > We actively encourage our business partners to, as a minimum, offer employees terms and conditions that meet local minimum requirements with respect to ethics and anti-corruption.
 Austevoll Seafood refuses to work with third parties that violate the basic rights of its employees. - All our subsidiaries have a responsibility to ensure that our suppliers act in accordance with relevant laws and regulations.
-LSG has hired a dedicated resource for purchasing and conduct supplier audits for continuous improvement between the company and its suppliers.
-The company has further implemented a standardised, risk-based approach to supplier management, which involves ESG risk evaluation of all suppliers and an audit scheme based on said risk evaluation. - As part of its "Major Felony Prevention Model", FC has screened all its suppliers.
-Similarly, Austral has as an ongoing project to implement ethical commitments for its suppliers, as part of the company's "Prevention Model". - We also have a particular focus on sustainable sourcing, and therefore require our suppliers and subcontractors to verify the origins of marine ingredients. - Finally, Austevoll Seafood works systematically to make sure that outcomes of R&D-initiatives are fully utilised across our value chain.
+LSG has a dedicated resource for purchasing and conduct supplier audits for continuous improvement between the company and its suppliers.
+The company also has a standardised, risk-based approach to supplier management, which involves ESG risk evaluation of all suppliers and an audit scheme based on said risk evaluation.
+Due to the Covid-19 pandemic physical audits in 2020 have been limited. - As part of its "Major Felony Prevention Model", FC has screened all its suppliers.
+Similarly, in 2020 Austral incorporated into the Code of Ethics the guidelines of the Compliance Policy and the Crime Prevention Model for avoid dishonest behavior or bribery of third parties.
+In 2020 access to Austral's Ethics line was expanded to suppliers and customers to report acts of corruption, money laundering, problems related to security, breach of regulations etc. - We also have a particular focus on sustainable sourcing, and therefore require our suppliers and subcontractors to verify the origins of marine ingredients. - > Finally, Austevoll Seafood works systematically to make sure that outcomes of R&D-initiatives are fully utilised across our value chain.
 Once a technology is tested and verified in one part of the value chain, we seek to identify its potential benefit across other value chain segments to increase efficiency and sustainability.